 During the post-award consultation phase, Ontario Together partners participated in a comprehensive review of all projects and transformative plans to ensure that they complied with TCC guidelines and that requisite partnerships were in place to successfully implement them.
-Key deliverables that came out of this process included: an executed grant agreement with clearly defined work plans and roles for each project partner; an evaluation plan to measure the effects of TCC investment in collaboration with LCI; and the establishment of a collaborative stakeholder structure for coordinating grant governance, known as the Ontario TCC Trustees (see Appendix 3, page 78, for a full list of members).
+Key deliverables that came out of this process included: an executed grant agreement with clearly defined work plans and roles for each project partner; an evaluation plan to measure the effects of TCC investment in collaboration. with LCI; and the establishment of a Collaborative Stakeholder Structure, known as the Ontario TCC Trustees, for coordinating grant governance (see Appendix 3, page 83, for a full list of members).

-Grant Implementation (March 2019 - June 2022)
+Grant Implementation (March 2019 - June 2023)